Shaarwari13/Delicious.Den/README.md

 # Delicious.Den

-Delicious Den is a simple food ordering website designed for NMAMIT students.
+Delicious Den is a simple food ordering website developed as part of my internship project.
-This project demonstrates a static multi-page website with a consistent layout, category-based menu, and basic cart functionality.
+The website is designed specifically for NMAMIT students and demonstrates the implementation of a static multi-page web application with a consistent layout, category-based navigation, and basic cart functionality.

 ---

+## Project Overview

+This project focuses on applying front-end web development concepts learned during the internship.
+It showcases structured HTML pages, shared styling using a common CSS file, and JavaScript-based cart operations using browser storage.

+---

 ## Features

-- Single, consistent layout across all pages using a common CSS file
+- Consistent layout across all pages using a shared CSS file
 - Category-based food menu:
   - Pizza
   - Burgers